 Slipper orchids are the orchids of my heart, and a favorite in our orchid family.
 We currently have about 250 Paphiopedilum seedlings and several dozen blooming-size plants.
 I believe that some of my finest orchid photography is from this group; others has agreed!
 More photographs of other slipper orchid species are shared here.

-“Orchid portraits” of dozens of extraordinarily unique species are available on my orchid-growing website, Ancient Energy Orchids.
+“Orchid portraits” of dozens of extraordinarily unique species are available on my orchid-growing website, An Essence of Orchids.
 If you enjoy unique and dramatic flower photography, I regularly post my images of “what’s in bloom” on Twitter.
 As well as share some of the adventures from our orchid growing …